You are here

 Sometimes people feel intimidated talking face to face.
 Plan an activity like going for a walk or colouring.
 This might help break the ice.

 Don't be afraid to ask follow-up questions.
 If a loved one says something that concerns you, ask for more info.
-Chances are they would be relieved to have an open and honest conversation.
+They would likely be relieved to have an open and honest conversation.

 Don't take "I'm fine" at face value.
 If you are worried about your friend and their responses aren't matching with their actions it's okay to ask follow up questions.
 "Are you really okay?
 You don't seem like yourself lately."